joaofortesbs/Ponto.-School/replit.md

 # Ponto.
 School

 ## Overview
 Ponto.
-School is an AI-powered educational platform built with React and TypeScript.
-It offers a comprehensive suite of tools for students and teachers, including an AI assistant (Epictus), study groups, digital notebooks, smart worksheets, interactive quizzes, and the core "School Power" feature for automated lesson planning.
-The platform aims to provide personalized learning experiences and streamline educational workflows, leveraging AI to enhance learning and teaching processes.
+School is an AI-powered educational platform designed to provide personalized learning experiences and streamline educational workflows for students and teachers.
+Built with React and TypeScript, it offers features such as an AI assistant (Epictus), study groups, digital notebooks, smart worksheets, interactive quizzes, and automated lesson planning through its "School Power" feature.
+The platform aims to enhance educational engagement and efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.